kubernetes/enhancements/keps/sig-node/4589-image-pull-source-support/README.md

 ## Summary

-The proposal aims to address the challenge of verifying which registry an image is being pulled from when deploying applications in private Kubernetes clusters having image mirrors configured.
+The proposal aims to address the challenge of verifying which registry an image is being pulled from when deploying applications in Kubernetes having multiple image mirrors configured.
 Currently, users have to manually check the runtime logs to determine which registry was being used, but this approach can be time-consuming and error-prone.
-The proposed solution seeks to provide transparency by adding a new field or update existing field in the pod resource that indicates whether the image was pulled from a public or mirrored registry.
-This would help users to better manage their applications' dependencies, troubleshoot issues related to image availability, and ensure compliance with organizational security policies.
+The proposed solution seeks to provide transparency by adding a new field in the container status as well as in the image inspect section which provides the details of the registry from where the image is pulled.
+This would help users to better manage their applications' dependencies, troubleshoot issues related to image availability, and ensure compliance with organization security policies.

 ## Motivation